tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/存储桶/存储桶概述_intl_en.md

 ## Overview

-Bucket is the carrier of objects, which can be understood as the "container" for storing objects, and this "container" has no upper limit of capacity.
+A bucket is the carrier of objects, which can be understood as the "container" for storing objects, and this "container" has no upper limit of capacity.
 Objects are stored in buckets in a flat structure with no concept of folders and directories.
 You can choose to store objects in one or multiple buckets.

 >?A bucket can contain any number of objects, but one root account can create only up to 200 buckets.